Ggs91/rock-paper-scissors-game-api/README.md

 }
 ```

+A response is sent back to the postman client, and result appears in the body response.

 ##### Second endpoint:
 To retrieve past the game history, we send a `GET` request to the URL.
 - Select `GET` on the dropdown button